yuqitanyq/tp/docs/team/bingsen0806.md

   * Return command - A feature to return borrowed books.
 This feature also allows the librarian to return all books by a patron in just one command.
   * Request book command - A feature for librarians to keep track of book requests by patrons.
 Whenever a requested book is added or returned, the librarian will receive a reminder message to notify the requesters.

+#### Team-based tasks contributions

+* Created team organization and setup team repo, CodeCov, GitHub actions and workflow.

+* Set target and deadlines for milestone v1.2, v1.2b, v1.3, v1.3b, v1.4 and v1.4b.
+Noticeably led team discussions and provided the team with a direction on features to be prioritized and features to be cut down.
+Also managed team milestone release.

+* Accepted, rejected and assigned 50 bug reports to team members during Practical Exam Dry Run and decided on bugs to be prioritized.

+* Contributed to more than 100 PR review comments as shown over [this dashboard](https://nus-cs2103-ay2122s2.github.io/dashboards/contents/tp-comments.html).

+* Initiated multiple zoom sessions to help teammates debug code

+#### Project management

+* Ensure that all milestone progress are reached (which includes team-based and individual-based tasks).
+We managed to achieve 100% of the recommended milestone tasks, including early wrap up for both v1.2 (only achieved by 11% of the cohort) and v1.3.

+* Managed releases [v1.2](https://github.com/AY2122S2-CS2103T-W14-1/tp/releases/tag/v1.2), [v1.3.trial](https://github.com/AY2122S2-CS2103T-W14-1/tp/releases/tag/v1.3.trial) and [v.1.3](https://github.com/AY2122S2-CS2103T-W14-1/tp/releases/tag/v1.3) on GitHub.

+#### Community

+* Authored multiple helpful forum posts to help peers.
+For example, [this post on how to resolve GitHub action issues](https://github.com/nus-cs2103-AY2122S2/forum/issues/115)

+* Reported significant number of bugs (top 10% of cohort) in other team's software product, thus helping the other team to improve their product.
+Bugs reported can be found [here](https://github.com/bingsen0806/ped/issues)

 #### User Guide contribution

 Given below are sections I contributed to the User Guide.
 They showcase my ability to write technical documentation targeting end users.